Jean-François Portaels: Life

 Around 1841 Portaels went to Paris to continue his studies.
 He enrolled at the Ecole des Beaux-Arts.
 In his spare time, he studied the old masters in the Louvre and visited the Paris salons to seek inspiration from the new artistic trends in France.
-Orientalism was at the time coming into vogue.
-The exhibitions, galleries and salons of Paris showcased the recently acquired taste for the Orient.
-Portaels' artistic course was given a determining direction by this development.
+At the time, Orientalism was becoming into vogue.
+The Paris expositions, galleries, and salons showcased a recently-acquired taste for the Orient.
+The artistic course of Portaels's works were given a determining direction, by this development.
 In Paris he also became a pupil of Paul Delaroche, a prominent French painter of historical scenes.
-Upon his return to Belgium, he won in 1842 the Grand Prix de Rome, i.e. the first prize in the Belgian Prix de Rome.
+Upon his return to Belgium, he won in 1842 the Grand Prix de Rome (i.e. the first prize) at the Belgian Prix de Rome.

-The financial reward connected to the prize allowed him to travel to Italy where he stayed in Venice, Florence and Rome.
-He continued to feel the pull of the Orient and travelled successively to Morocco, Algeria, Egypt, Lebanon, Judea, Spain, Hungary and Norway.
-In Hungary he spent quite some time to study the typical traits of the Magyars and Romani people.
-During his travels he was able to paint portraits of some prominent personalities such as the viceroy of Egypt.
+The financial reward connected to the prize allowed him to travel to Italy where he stayed in Venice, Florence, and Rome.
+He continued to feel the pull of the Orient and travelled successively to Morocco, Algeria, Egypt, Lebanon, Palestine, Spain, Hungary and Norway.
+In Hungary, he spent quite some time to study the typical traits of the Magyars and Romani people.
+During his travels he was able to paint portraits of some prominent personalities such as the Viceroy of Egypt.